tompazourek/NaturalSort.Extension/README.md

 Binaries of the last build can be downloaded on the [AppVeyor CI page of the project](https://ci.appveyor.com/project/tompazourek/naturalsort-extension/build/artifacts).

-The library is also [published on NuGet.org](https://www.nuget.org/packages/NaturalSort.Extension/) (prerelease), install using:
+The library is also [published on NuGet.org](https://www.nuget.org/packages/NaturalSort.Extension/), install using:

 ```
 PM> Install-Package NaturalSort.Extension